aandr26/AWS-SAP-C01-Study-Guide/docs/7_Storage/7a_S3/S3_Architecture.md

 * **Exam Tips:**
   * Cross-Origin-Resource-Sharing
+  * Uses gateway endpoints - Does not support interface endpoints.
   * Buckets are actually flat structures.
   * Be aware that you can define public access settings at the account level.